ozbayalp/crisis-triage-lab/README.md

 ---

-> ⚠️ **NOT FOR CLINICAL USE** — This is a research prototype and simulation tool only.
+**IMPORTANT: NOT FOR CLINICAL USE** - This is a research prototype and simulation tool only.
 It has no clinical validity and must not be used for real crisis intervention, diagnosis, or treatment decisions.
 See [SAFETY_LIMITATIONS.md](docs/SAFETY_LIMITATIONS.md) for details.

 ---